 Not all llamas are available for all types of sponsorship (due to age or breeding status), please contact us for more information.

-I am also hoping to run a fecal workshop in 2018.
+I am also hoping to run another fecal workshop in 2020.
 Up to 5 participants would be able to bring a sample from their farm and run it from beginning to end.
 There will also be discussions regarding the procedure, herd health practices, and parasite prevention.
 The workshop would be a full day, with a break for lunch.
 Please contact me if you would be interested.

 Now that we have our own farm (with a gorgeous 3-season sunroom!), I’m excited to offer fiber/craft workshops.
 I have been spinning, knitting, and felting for many years, and would be delighted to share my knowledge.
 No workshops have been set in stone yet, so if there’s something you’d like to learn please let me know!
 Private lessons can also be arranged.